SuperOfficeDocs/superoffice-docs/user-guide/en/diary/create-follow-up.md

 ## <a id="associate" />Create appointment for an associate

-When you have opened the diary of an associate, you can create appointments for this person yourself.
+When you open the diary of an associate, you can create appointments for this person yourself.

 1. Click the **View** tab in the **Diary** screen.